-These wall hangings, created from recycled and donated fabrics, are personal acts of assembly—communicating through and beyond their physical form.
-Each scrap of fabric holds its own history, stitched together to reflect shared emotional landscapes.
+These wall hangings are created by upcycling discarded fabrics, assembled as personal acts of construction that communicate both through and beyond their physical form.
+Each fabric scrap carries its own history, stitched together to reflect shared emotional landscapes.

-The absence of space between the fabrics speaks to how emotions can feel—crowded, tangled, and hard to separate.
-It's a visual metaphor for the complexity of our human experience.
+The absence of space between the materials reflects how emotions can feel—crowded, layered, and difficult to separate—becoming a visual metaphor for the complexity of human experience.

 Blue: Calm